Pizza Hut

 Pizza Hut, LLC is an American multinational pizza restaurant chain and international franchise founded in 1958 in Wichita, Kansas, by brothers Dan and Frank Carney.
-The chain, headquartered in Plano, Texas, operates 19,866 restaurants worldwide as of 2023.
+The chain, headquartered in Plano, Texas alongside KFC, operates 19,974 restaurants worldwide as of 2025.

 While studying at Wichita State University, the Carneys opened their first location, which quickly expanded to six outlets within a year.
-The brand began franchising in 1959, and its distinctive building style was designed by Chicago architect George Lindstrom in 1963.
+The brand began franchising in 1959, and its distinctive building style was designed by Chicagoan architect George Lindstrom in 1963.
 Pizza Hut experienced significant growth, including the acquisition by PepsiCo in 1977, followed by a spin-off into Tricon Global Restaurants, Inc., later renamed Yum!
-Brands in 2002, who are the current owners.
+Brands in 2002, who are the former owners, and later, the acquisition by LongRange Capital and Yum China in 2026.

-Pizza Hut introduced PizzaNet in 1994, an early internet ordering experiment, and continued innovation with offerings like stuffed crust pizza introduced in 1995.
-Pizza Hut has adapted its model to include various restaurant formats, including the family-style dine-in locations, carry-out, and hybrid locations.
-It has ventured into international markets, tailoring its menu to local tastes.
-The brand faced challenges, including the closure of numerous dine-in locations in the United States and adjustments to its franchise operations.
-Despite these hurdles, Pizza Hut remains a significant player in the global fast-food industry, known for its innovative products and marketing strategies.

 History

 The first Pizza Hut opened on May 31, 1958, in Wichita, Kansas.

 Pizza Hut was launched on May 31, 1958, by two brothers, Dan and Frank Carney, both Wichita State students, as a single location in Wichita, Kansas.
+They were given a $600 loan from their mother to start the business.
+The brothers used the name Pizza Hut because the sign could only hold eight letters.
 Six months later they opened a second outlet, and within a year they were operating six locations.
-The brothers began franchising in 1959.
+The brothers began franchising in 1959 with a location in Topeka, Kansas.
+By 1963, there were 24 locations.

 One early employee was future Pro Football Hall of Fame head coach Bill Parcells, who had worked for the company while a college student and football player at Wichita State University.
 Parcells was considering a franchise for a career (as well as law school), but instead chose to enter coaching, eventually becoming a head coach in the National Football League.

-The iconic Pizza Hut building style with the distinctive red roof was introduced in 1969, and was later incorporated into the corporate logo.